In the Navy

 London, March 1809

-Sir Anthony Carter, KCB,
+Sir Anthony Carter, KB,

 Wm Wellesley-Pole,

-Secretary to Their Lords Commissioners
+Secretary to Their Lordships

-It was true, too, that he had planned to give up his command, to devote more time to Harriet and the children, but to be beached in infamy would be an altogether different story.
+True, he had planned to give up his command, to devote more time to Harriet and the children, but to be beached in infamy would be an altogether different story.

-“Do not fret, my dearest,” Harriet’s sweet voice interrupted his train of thoughts.
+“Do not fret, my dearest,” Harriet’s warm voice interrupted his train of thoughts.
 “The court of inquiry is only held to fully exonerate you.
 I have that from my mother, and you know how well she is connected.”

 Tony forced himself to smile.
 “I know, believe me, but such courts can be tricky things.
-I want to take a leave, but I don’t want to be beached under a cloud.”
+True, I want to take a leave, but I don’t want to be beached under a cloud.”

-“Darling, the court will comprise fellow captains.
+“Darling, the court will comprise senior captains.
 Do you earnestly believe that they will hold you accountable for storm damage?
 That shoe can be on the other foot in no time.
 I cannot believe that they would want to set such a precedent.”

-That made more sense than any other thing he had thought about.
+That made more sense than any other thing he had thought up.
 His smile was genuine when he put his arms around Harriet.
 “I have a very prudent wife.
 Be patient with me when I have self doubts.”

 “Who is it today?” he asked listlessly, and his worst fears became true.